 Go slowly preferred over Go slow.

 African American Noun or adjective, no hyphen.
 See Black, Black American.

-aircraft, remotely piloted Preferred over drones or unmanned aircraft, but OK to use drone to clarify, like in the standard brochure statement.
+aircraft, remotely piloted Preferred over drones and unmanned aircraft, but OK to use drone to clarify due to common usage, like in the standard brochure statement.

 Using remotely piloted aircraft like drones is prohibited.

 Air Force One, Marine One, etc. “One” indicates any military aircraft carrying the US president.

 + Alaska Native Not Alaskan Native or Native Alaskan.